Grawnya/boutique-ado/README.md

 * Import `Q` to generate a search query.
 This is important, as it allows the user to check if the searched term is contained within the name or the description, not just in both.
 * `Q` can be used as so `queries = Q(name__icontains=query) | Q(description__icontains=query)`, where the `|` or pipe symbol signifies OR and the `i` before the `contains` means that the search is case insensitive.
 * Can then find all relevant products by filtering using the `queries`: `products = products.filter(queries)`, where the original `products` refers to all objects within the model.
+\
+&nbsp;
+### Product Filtering
+* In order to handle filtering by category, pass a category parameter to the `products` URL just like with q for search queries.
+* If searching for a category to click on e.g. `tops`, then within the navbar, go to the suitable category and in the href place the `products` URL followed by the search query like so `"{% url 'products'%}?category=activewear,essentials"`, where the question mark indicates a category parameter and the comma is to separate the categories.
+* Get the category from the view, by obtaining the category and splitting the string at the commas to obtain a list of all categories.
+Filter the current query set of all products to only products whose category name is in the list: `products = products.filter(category__name__in=categories)`.
+* It's worth noting that this double underscore syntax is common when making queries in django.
+Using it here means we're looking for the name field of the category model. e.g.`products = products.filter(model__column__in=filtered_value)`.
+Here this is only possible as `category` is a foreign key within the `Product` model.
+Otherwise it normally takes the form: `categories = Category.objects.filter(column__in=filtered_value)`.